Bibi2424/DEV_dsPIC/README.md

 -> Remote Shield : Joysticks and pushbutton with a 2.4GHz transmitter to change the µC into a remote.

 -> Screen Shield : An LCD screen with a dedicated SD card.

+I also plan on preparing a simple template and some librairies to simplify the use of the µC.